dl-tokene/webkit/packages/toolkit/README.md

 ```

 This will make package works properly with your environment.
+- `getConfigFromEnv` - get some required config from .env or env.js, if you ain't hardcoded it in your code
 - `initApi` is need to initialize API fetcher for utils
 - `fetchAndParseConfig` is need to fetch and parse config from API | process.env | document.ENV (mostly it's a helper for client side to fetch env variables from API or .env or env.js, you can skip this step if you just get variables from env or custom places)
 - `initToolkitConfig` is need to initialize global variables which utils use